Plate model and mesh convergence

 Shell elements are recommended for modeling of plates in the FEA of structural connection.
 4-node quadrangle shell elements with nodes at its corners are applied.
 Six degrees of freedom are considered in each node: 3 translations (ux, uy, uz) and 3 rotations (φx, φy, φz).
 Deformations of the element are divided into the membrane and the flexural components.

 The formulation of the membrane behavior is based on the work by Ibrahimbegovic (1990).
 Rotations perpendicular to the plane of the element are considered.
 Complete 3D formulation of the element is provided.
 The out-of-plane shear deformations are considered in the formulation of the flexural behavior of an element based on Mindlin hypothesis.
-The MITC4 elements are applied, see Dvorkin (1984).
+Our inhouse stabilised variant of Mindlin quad plate element with constat shear deforamtion along edge are applied.
+The elements are inspired by MITC4 elements; see Dvorkin (1984).
 The shell is divided into five integration layers through thickness of the plate at each integration point and plastic behavior is analyzed in each point.
 It is called Gauss–Lobatto integration.
 The nonlinear elastic-plastic stage of material is analyzed in each layer based on the known strains.
 Only the maximum stresses and strains of all layers are shown.

 There are some criteria for the mesh generation in the connection model.
 The connection check should be independent of the element size.
 Mesh generation on a separate plate is problem-free.
 Attention should be paid to complex geometries such as stiffened panels, T-stubs, and base plates.
 The sensitivity analysis considering mesh discretization should be performed for complicated geometries.